syncfusion-content/winui-docs/winui/Scheduler/Context-Flyout-Commands.md

 ## Appointment context flyout

-You can set the context flyout for schedule appointments by using the `SfScheduler.AppointmentContextFlyout` property.
+Set the context flyout for schedule appointments by using the `SfScheduler.AppointmentContextFlyout` property.
 The [AppointmentContextFlyout](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_AppointmentContextFlyout) will be displayed only on appointments that are right-clicked.

 N>
-* The menu flyout items which binds the SchedulerCommands.Add command will be disabled in the `SfScheduler.AppointmentContextFlyout.`
+* The menu flyout items which binds the SchedulerCommands.
+Add command will be disabled in the `SfScheduler.AppointmentContextFlyout.`
-* While binding the menu flyout items using the CommandBinding, you can get the command parameter as [SchedulerContextFlyoutInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SchedulerContextFlyoutInfo.html) that contains the `Appointment` or `DateTime` of the corresponding cell.
+* While binding the menu flyout items using the CommandBinding, get the command parameter as [SchedulerContextFlyoutInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SchedulerContextFlyoutInfo.html) that contains the `Appointment` or `DateTime` of the corresponding cell.
 * In the month view, the `AppointmentContextFlyout` opens when the `MonthViewSettings.AppointmentDisplayMode` is set to `AppointmentDisplayMode.Appointment.`
-* To enable the touch context flyout for appointments in the scheduler by disabling the appointment drag and drop by setting the `AppointmentEditFlag` property except for `DragDrop.` In this case, you will not be able to perform the appointment drag & drop.
+* To enable the touch context flyout for appointments in the scheduler by disabling the appointment drag and drop by setting the `AppointmentEditFlag` property except for `DragDrop.` In this case, the appointment drag & drop cannot be able performed.
 The `AppointmentContextFlyout` will be displayed only on appointments and the appointment selection should be performed.

 {% tabs %}
 {% highlight xaml %}